 Rotations in Clinical Pathology occur in PGY2 and PGY4.
 We believe the concentrated exposure to Clinical Pathology is an advantage in resident education and allows residents to focus on one discipline at a time with no carry-over or call responsibilities from Anatomic Pathology rotations.
 The 14 members of the PGY2 and PGY4 classes have worked closely with each other on Anatomic Pathology during PGY1 and PGY3 and maintain those relationships as they move together into Clinical Pathology, with senior residents helping to supervise junior residents.
-Lastly, while each resident’s rotations occur in a different order, all residents receive the same amount of training in each subspecialty by the end of training.
+Lastly, while each resident’s rotations occur in a different order, all residents receive the same amount of time in each subspecialty by the end of training.

 Representative Core Rotation Schedules

 The schedules below are representative of each resident’s core rotations in Clinical Pathology by PGY.
 Each rotation block is four weeks in length.
 At least for their first rotation in each specialty, junior residents are paired with senior residents to facilitate education.
 On each service, residents carry a pager and are available for immediate consultation.
 Electives may be taken in either AP or CP rotations, and may be custom designed by the resident with approval of the faculty and Program Director.
-Laboratory Management and Informatics have been popular electives for PGY4 residents in 2016-2017.

 |PGY2 Representative Schedule||PGY4 Representative Schedule|

 |Block 1: Hematopathology||Block 1: Hematopathology|

 |Block 7: Coagulation||Block 7: Elective|

 |Block 9: Lymphoma Pathology||Block 9: Elective|

 To view more on rotation blocks, view the tabs above.